Pragadeesh-KMS/Emo-task/README.md

+# Emotion-based Task Recommender

+The Emotion-based Task Recommender is a Python application that matches user-entered tasks and emotions with a dataset of tasks, providing recommendations based on matching emotions.

+---

+## Prerequisites

+Before running the script, ensure you have the following installed:

+- **Python:** [Download and install Python](https://www.python.org/downloads/) (preferably version 3.x).

+- **pip:** Python's package manager usually comes installed with Python.
+You can upgrade it to the latest version using:

+    ```bash
+    python -m pip install --upgrade pip
+    ```

+- **faiss:** Install the `faiss` library.
+Depending on your setup, you can choose between GPU or CPU versions:

+    - For GPU version:

+        ```bash
+        pip install faiss-gpu
+        ```

+    - For CPU version:

+        ```bash
+        pip install faiss
+        ```

+- **Required Python Libraries:** Install other required Python libraries:

+    ```bash
+    pip install pandas scikit-learn numpy spacy sentence-transformers tabulate
+    ```

+---

 # Emo-task
 Emo-task is a system that matches user-entered tasks and emotions with a database of tasks and their associated emotions, providing recommendations based on matching emotions.